mayuroks/minibar/README.md

-# sliding-alert
+# Minibar
-Sliding Alert - Show right alert at the right place.
+Show right message at the right place.